FierceSoftware/devsecops-workshop-wizbang/cloudbees-core/README.md

 Want it to integrate into OpenShift just like the built-in Jenkins?
 Oh...okay...yeah, sure...kind of a pain though...

+Thankfully, this deployer allows you to automatically:

+- Deploy the latest CloudBees Core on OpenShift
+- Add all the needed plugins to work tightly with OpenShift Builds
+- Configure LDAP from Red Hat IDM/FreeIPA
+- Configure Kubernetes Cloud Plugin for deploying to OpenShift
+- Configure OpenShift Client and Sync plugins
+- Configure Rocket.Chat plugin

 ## Introduction

 When running Red Hat OpenShift Container Platform you can quickly deploy OSS Jenkins as a CI/CD platform and it beautifully integrates with OCP's Build and Pipeline objects, the OpenShift DSL is available, log into Jenkins with the OCP OAuth provider, it's simply great *chefs kiss*